shaguargeffon/MemeProject/README.md

 In web mode you are able to use the button random to generate a random meme.
 In web mode you are able to input url, body and text to generate a meme.

 # Instructions about the project

 The goal of this project is to build a "meme generator" – a multimedia application to dynamically generate memes, including an image with an overlaid quote.
 It’s not that simple though!
 Your content team spent countless hours writing quotes in a variety of filetypes.
 You could manually copy and paste these quotes into one standard format.
 You’re going to over-engineer a solution to load quotes from each file to show off your fancy new Python skills.

+# How to use it

+Go to the path /src.
+Execute the command "python3 app.py", the server will start.
+Copy the given address, input the address to an opened web browser, for instance : http://127.0.0.1:5000 .
+Press the button "Random" and you will get the new generated Meme.
+Alternative you can also press the button "Creator", then input the URL of image, quote body and quote author to generate a self-defined Meme.

 ## Set up a cross development environment for the project